-Do you chew gum on one side?
-What about food?
 One-sided mastication is not good for your teeth or temporomandibular joint at all, and one should not get used to one-sided mastication even after losing the teeth on one side.

 Side Effects of unilateral chewing food

 One-sided mastication damages the teeth and gums on one side.
-In case of losing one or multiple teeth on one side of the mouth, the patient either uses that side of the jaw less frequently or does not use it at all.
+In case of losing one or multiple teeth on one side of the mouth, the patient should either use that side of the jaw less frequently or not use it at all.
 Not using one side of the jaw prevents the teeth from being cleaned, and leads to plaque formation.
 Since eating is helpful for cleaning teeth and maintaining gum health, one-sided eating increases gum pain in addition to making the person susceptible to tooth decay.

 Frequently Asked Questions about Chewing on One Side

 1- Does chewing on one side cause facial asymmetry?

 2- Does chewing on one side cause problems?

-It is generally accepted that chewing on one side has potential damaging effect on temporomandibular joint (TMJ).
+It is generally accepted that chewing on one side has a potential damaging effect on the temporomandibular joint (TMJ).
 Habitual chewing side syndrome often causes plaque accumulation on the other side which leads to tooth decay and gum and periodontal diseases.

 3- Is chewing on one side common?

 4- What are the harmful effects of chewing on one side?

-Both right and left temporomandibular joints (TMJ) guide and support lower jaw while chewing.
+Both right and left temporomandibular joints (TMJ) guide support the lower jaw while chewing.
 Studies have shown that while chewing on one side, TMJ on the opposite side where the food is not chewed receives the most of the stress.
 Therefore, when food is chewed only on the right side, TMJ on the left side is under the most stress and vice versa.